On this page

 Refer to Chapter 6 of the CISS Guidelines and Chapter 12 of the FVISS Guidelines for further information.

-Individuals should make any complaints about how the Schemes have been applied to them (including but not limited to breaches of their privacy) directly to the relevant information sharing entity in the first instance.
+Individuals should make any complaints about how the Schemes have been applied to them (including but not limited to breaches of their privacy) directly to the relevant Information Sharing Entity (ISE) in the first instance.

-If the individual is unsatisfied with the response of the information sharing entity, privacy complaints can be made to the relevant privacy regulator:
+If the individual is unsatisfied with the response of the ISE, privacy complaints can be made to the relevant privacy regulator:

 - The Office of the Victorian Information Commissioner (OVIC) when the complaint is related to personal information